MwumLi/html-webpack-alter-asset-plugin/README.md

 # html-webpack-alter-asset-plugin
-Allow plugins to make changes to the assets before invoking the template when using [html-webpack-plugin](html-webpack-plugin)
+Allow plugins to make changes to the assets before invoking the template when using [html-webpack-plugin][html-webpack-plugin]

 ## Introduce